 - Entrance doors are locked 24 hours for all residence halls to limit access.
-For safety purposes, students should not provide access by blocking open these doors or loaning out keys/ID's - When you go through a door that is locked, make sure it locks and closes tightly behind you. - Report safety or security situations to your RA, AC, or Dean of Students.
-For example Dark areas, suspicious looking actions of another student or visitor.
-Question strangers on your floor as to their purpose for being there. - Report suspicious strangers or suspicious behavior on campus to the Office of Student Life.
-Try to provide an accurate description of the stranger(s). - Don't walk or jog alone at night without a buddy, reflectors, light or phone. - Keep your room or office locked and don't leave large sums of money or valuables unattended, out in the open in your room/office or leave backpacks unattended around campus.
-Protect your electronic devices, keys, wallets, purses and any credit cards.
-It is wise to leave your valuables at home. - Heed announcements about crime occurring on campus and take proper precautions. - Don't duplicate your room key or lend your ID or proximity card or security/room key to - Only residents and their invited guests are permitted in the living areas of the residence halls.
-It is the responsibility of all residents to ensure that his or her guest is aware of the University and Residence Hall policies.
-Residents are held accountable for the guest's actions.
+For safety purposes, students should not provide access by blocking open these doors or loaning out keys/ID's - Entrance and exit doors are limited to main doors for each hall.
+Other doors are emergency exit only - When you go through a door that is locked, make sure it locks and closes tightly behind you. - Report safety or security situations to your RA, AC, or Dean of Students/VP of Student Life.
+For example - Dark areas, suspicious looking actions of another student or visitor.
+Question strangers on your floor as to their purpose for being there - Report suspicious strangers or suspicious behavior on campus to the Office of Student Life Try to provide an accurate description of the stranger(s) - Do not walk or jog alone at night without a buddy, reflectors, light or phone - Keep your room or office locked and do not leave large sums of money or valuables unattended, out in the open in your room/office or leave backpacks unattended around campus.
+Protect your electronic devices, keys, wallets, purses, and any credit cards.
+It is wise to leave your valuables - Heed announcements about crime occurring on campus and take proper precautions - Do not duplicate your room key or lend your ID or proximity card or security/room key to - Only residents and their invited guests are permitted in the living areas of the residence halls.
+It is the responsibility of all residents to ensure that his or her guest is aware of the University

-- Mark your property, clothing and ID valuables permanently in a place that is readily visible and difficult to remove.
+- and Residence Hall policies.
+Residents are held accountable for the guest's actions and guests should be escorted at all times in the halls. - Mark your property, clothing, and ID valuables permanently in a place that is readily visible and difficult to remove.
 Mark textbooks in some unusual way that will aid in their identification. - Keep an inventory of your property, how and where you marked it, as well as any manufacturer's serial numbers on the items should be included in the inventory. - Immediately report the loss of your room keys to your Residence Hall Area Coordinator. - Be especially aware of your personal electronic devices, as these are the most like item to be - Report the loss or theft of any items to the Office of Student Life within 24 hours of their disappearance. - Provide limited personal data about yourself on social media sites. - Consider personal property insurance to cover expensive items you own or lost, stolen or damaged belongings.
 See Student Life for information on reasonable insurance programs. - Avoid keeping valuable items in car, room, office or unattended in bags or backpacks around campus.
-Lock your car or store valuable items in your locked trunk.
+Lock your car or store valuable items in your locked trunk